FRANCIS: Fast Reaction Algorithms for Network Coordination In Switches: Introduction

-We demonstrate the benefit of our approach by improving the response time for clock synchronization and source-routed multicast, while also allowing resiliency to multiple concurrent failures.
-Compared with the state of the art for clock synchronization, Sundial and PTP, FRANCIS quickly recovers from multiple failures, reduces the time uncertainty bound by up to 5x, and lowers the clock drift.
-For the multicast case study, our approach uses packet headers that are smaller by up to 33\% and reacts to network events up to 15x faster.
+We demonstrate the benefit of \sysname in the context of clock synchronization, source-routed multicast, and routing, by implementing Tofino~\cite{Tofino} and simulation prototypes for each use case respectively.
+For clock synchronization, we compare with Sundial~\cite{Sundial} and PTP~\cite{PTP}, and demonstrate how \sysname prototype quickly recovers from multiple failures, improves the time uncertainty bound by up to $9.3\times$, and lowers the clock drift.
+For multicast, compared to Elmo~\cite{Elmo} and Orca~\cite{orca}, our prototype uses packet headers that are smaller by up to $52.0\%$ and achieves up to $18\times$ faster reaction to network events.
+For routing, we adapt Contra using \sysname, achieving approximately $10\times$ \mbox{faster reaction speed than the original Contra protocol.}

+The rest of the paper is organized as follows.
+Section~\ref{sec:background} describes \sysname's objectives for network event reaction, surveys the most relevant works, and justifies our choice to focus on synchronous algorithms.
+Section~\ref{sec:distributed-framework} explains our three-phase reaction framework and how \sysname's primitives allow modular and easy algorithmic specification of a reaction scheme.
+Section~\ref{sec:execution-engine} introduces \sysname's message-passing execution engine that facilitates implementation on programmable switches.
+Section~\ref{sec:use_cases} showcases how \sysname is deployed in real-world examples.
+Sections~\ref{sec:implementation} and \ref{sec:eval} cover implementation details and evaluation of \sysname.
+We then provide an extended description of related work in Section~\ref{sec:related} and discuss future work in Section~\ref{sec:discussion}.
+Finally, many more details and discussions appear in the appendices.